-I was fortunate enough to meet my eight year old daughter’s third grade Teacher the other day.
-In their classroom, hanging prominently between the only two windows of the room, is a wall dedicated to teaching a 'Growth Mindset'.
+I was fortunate enough to meet my eight year old daughter’s third grade Teacher a few years back.
+In their classroom, hanging prominently between the only two windows of the room, was a wall dedicated to teaching a 'Growth Mindset'.
 Immediately, I thought: I am glad my daughter is learning this at such an early age - and contemplated why it wasn’t until my thirties that this was taught to me?
 I was fortunate enough to attend a ‘Sales Class’ a few years ago, taught by Best Selling Author, and Industry Sales Trainer, Weldon Long.
 Wally preaches the 'Growth Mindset’, and I immediately thought he would appreciate this quick experience.
 Wally's reply: ‘Great Teachers teach great things’.

 The lesson involves how we approach adverse situations.
 For example, when a student may think ‘This is too hard!’, the growth mindset should respond with ‘This may take time and effort’.
 Another great example is when a student makes a mistake, the growth mindset response is that it is ok, and ‘Mistakes help me learn’.

 How can we apply the Growth Mindset to our industry?
-Well, the opposing ‘Scarcity Mindset’ runs rampant in the trades recently, particularly within HVAC.
-Below are a few examples I have heard over the last few years, and more frequently:
+Well, the opposing ‘Scarcity Mindset’ runs rampant in the trades, particularly within HVAC.
+Below are a few examples I have heard over the last few years, and some more frequently:

 Now, lets take a look how a growth mindset would respond to these opportunities: